voximplant/ui-kit-for-vuejs/README.md

 - All business logic implemented at application store
 - Cross-domain iframe API enables reach configuration options and flexibility

-Benefits of the UI kit for Vue.js:
+Benefits of the voice & video app for Vue.js:

 - Rapid deployment — Leverage the call UI components to deploy quickly and easily
 - Optimize development time — Save time going through documentation as all components have embedded SDK functions and a recommended server scenario